If you are a student interested in studying abroad on an INTERNATIONAL TRAVEL COURSE

 - Please note: Although you are asked to show that you’ve filled out the passport application, you are not required to submit that completed passport application until you’ve received notification that you have been accepted into a travel course.
 If you are officially accepted into a course, the application, supporting documentation, and associated processing fee can be submitted to the Warren County Recorder’s Office or any other passport application processing site.

-Complete online applications submitted by the priority deadline of Tuesday, October 6, 2020, will be evaluated and the applicants will be notified of selection decisions by Tuesday, October 13, 2020 via email from the Office of International Education.
+Complete online applications submitted by the priority deadline of Oct.
+5, 2021 will be evaluated and the applicants will be notified of selection decisions one week later via email from the Office of International Education.
 Applications received after the priority deadline will be reviewed on a rolling, space-available basis, and a decision regarding each application will be made within two weeks of receipt of all application materials.
 Should you not get into your preferred course, you may then apply for a second choice, as long as that course still has space.
 However, you may not apply for more than one course at a time.

 The International Travel Course Policies document contains answers to many frequently asked questions.
-If you have additional questions, please contact Jay Wilkinson in the Office of International Education.
+If you have additional questions, please contact Matthew Kaye in the Office of International Education.